reach-sh/reach-lang/docs/dev/src/reach/errors/index.md

 ```

-You can fix this by removing the second `{!reach} return` which is dead code:
+You can fix this by removing the second `{!rsh} return` which is dead code:

 ```reach
 const f = () => {